-You can use a DSLR camera or a Smart Phone.
+You can use a DSLR camera or a Smart Phone for class assignments.
 DSLR cameras will require a storage card (minimum 32 gig).
-A 50mm lens or a zoom lens that can be set to 50mm is required for all assignments shot with a DSLR camera, except for the final project when telephoto and wide angle lenses may also be used.
+A 50mm lens or a zoom lens that can be set to 50mm is required for all assignments shot with a DSLR camera, except for the final project when telephoto and wide-angle lenses may also be used.

 Students are required to have a suitable laptop computer and an external hard drive.
 A camera will not be needed until the second class.
 There are handouts available for all assignments.